LIHPC-Computational-Geometry/spack_recipes/docs/spack-mirroring.md

-If you need to use mgx on sites that do not have an internet connection and youcan use [Spack mirrors](https://spack.readthedocs.io/en/latest/mirrors.html).
+If you need to use magix3d on sites that do not have an internet connection and youcan use [Spack mirrors](https://spack.readthedocs.io/en/latest/mirrors.html).

 # Build the mirror

 *Step 1*

-Open a bash terminal on the [spack-mgx](https://github.com/LIHPC-Computational-Geometry/lihpccg-ci/pkgs/container/spack-mgx) image and mount a volume of the container to your local file system, for example `/mgx-mirror` on the container points to `/tmp/mgx-mirror` on your local machine.
+Open a bash terminal on the [spack-magix3d](https://github.com/LIHPC-Computational-Geometry/lihpccg-ci/pkgs/container/spack-magix3d) image and mount a volume of the container to your local file system, for example `/magix3d-mirror` on the container points to `/tmp/magix3d-mirror` on your local machine.

-    podman run -v /tmp/mgx-mirror:/mgx-mirror --rm -it ghcr.io/lihpc-computational-geometry/spack-mgx bash
+    podman run -v /tmp/magix3d-mirror:/magix3d-mirror --rm -it ghcr.io/lihpc-computational-geometry/spack-magix3d bash

 *Step 2*